Program Hierarchy Analysis

 DCL VAR(&ACTION) TYPE(*CHAR) LEN(10)

-/* Make list of all objects */
+/* Make list of all objects - this file is downloaded to PC */

 DSPOBJD OBJ(&FROM_LIB/*ALL) OBJTYPE(*ALL) +